TheSharks/WildBeastDocs/.github/COMPILATION.md

 **Important note:** If you add any pages, you need to add the page name and document into `mkdocs.yml` under the Sitemap section like this, otherwise your new page will not be added to the navbar.
 ![New page](https://i.imgur.com/irVh0Sm.png)
-##Building
+##PR
-Once you have made the changes you want and are ready to make your pull request, shut down the MkDocs test server by hitting Ctrl+C. Then, in the same command window, run `mkdocs build`.
+When you have made the changes you want, you can shut down the MkDocs test server by hitting Ctrl+C in the command prompt.
+Then you can feel free to make your pull request.

-The changes will be implemented into the final compiled website version in the `site` directory.
-Once the compilation has finished, you can start making your pull request!